Persistent Organic Pollutants

 Source: Lee et al. 2010, EHP

 In Swedish women, higher PCB-153 and DDE levels were associated with a higher risk of type 2 diabetes (Rignell-Hydbom et al. 2007).
 Following these women over time, the researchers found that women with the highest levels of DDE showed an increased risk of developing type 2 diabetes, in the cases where diabetes was diagnosed more that six years after the original measurements were done.
 This finding shows that DDE exposure can be a risk factor for developing type 2 diabetes, supporting the idea that some POPs can affect the development of diabetes (Rignell-Hydbom et al. 2009).
 Also in Sweden, higher levels of various POPs were associated with an increased risk of developing type 2 diabetes (Tornevi et al. 2019).
 Another Swedish study also found that various POPs (PCBs and trans-nonachlor, but not dioxin) substantially increased the later risk of type 2 diabetes in the elderly (Lee et al. 2011).
+Also in elderly Swedes, levels of 42 contaminants were measured, and then diabetes incidence followed for 15 years.
+Nine contaminants (four metals, trans-nonachlor, the phthalate MiBP, PCB-126, PCB-169, and PFOS) improved the model predicting incident diabetes in the first 5 years of follow-up (Lind et al. 2022).
 And also in Sweden, fatty fish would be protective against type 2 diabetes-- if it didn't contain POPs (which it does) (Shi et al. 2019).

 DDE exposure (but not PCBs or PBDEs) was also found to be associated with type 2 diabetes in a long-term study from fish consumers in the Great Lakes region (fish is one of the main sources of POP exposure).
 These authors also found that higher exposures to PBDEs and DDE combined were associated with an increased risk of diabetes, suggesting interactive effects from different contaminant exposures (Turyk et al. 2009b).
 This group of fish consumers was followed for over 10 years, and POP levels were measured annually.
 The levels of POPs in people did not differ over time based on whether or not they had diabetes.
 This is an important finding, because it supports the idea that POPs might lead to diabetes, and not the other way around (that diabetes affects the levels of POPs in the body) (Turyk et al. 2009a).
 Dr. Turyk has measured levels of GAD autoantibodies (one of the markers of type 1 diabetes) in the people in this study, and found them to be low.
 Therefore the participants almost certainly have type 2, not type 1 diabetes (pers. comm.
 2011).
 A more recent study by Dr. Turyk tried to tease out mechanisms by which POPs may be acting to promote diabetes.
 Various measurements of inflammation and oxidative stress, however, did not seem to be correlated to the effects of POPs on diabetes (Turyk et al. 2015).
 Note that a different study from Sweden found that fish consumption per se was not associated with type 2 diabetes development, but that the contaminant levels in fish may influence the results (Wallin et al. 2017).